-They were married in Buguias near the hot spring in the area.
+They were married near the hot spring in Buguias.
 On the eve of the wedding, pigs and cows were butchered.
 At night, worms rapidly spread on all the meat to the consternation of the gathered well-wishers.
 In the morning however, the worms transformed into beautiful butterflies and filled the vicinity with different colors dancing to the songs of various birds in the nearby flower fields and woodlands.
 The elders quickly interpreted this as a good omen for the new couple and that they will receive countless blessings.
-The couple became the ancestors of the peoples of Buguias.
-Most people in the municipality can trace their lineage to Lamia-en.
+The couple are ancestors of the peoples of Buguias and most of the people living there today can trace their lineage to this famed hunter.

 At the dawn of the century during the American regime, Buguias was a thickly forested area.
 Logging was the primary activity in the municipality up until the time of then President Ferdinand Marcos.
 This explains how communities came about in the highest places like Natubleng, one primary location of the many sawmills in Buguias.
 After most of the trees were felled, however, the workers started to look for other means of livelihood.
 Thence, they began farming and planted vegetable seedlings brought by the Chinese and Americans.
 Due to the government’s neglect to reforest, the trees slowly vanished until there was no more forest to speak of.
 The municipality then slowly and surely transformed itself into a farming town.